MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-codespaces.md

 You can open the sample repo in a [browser][4] or IDE like [VS Code][6] with the [GitHub Codespaces extension][5].

-You can also clone the sample repo and when you open the project in VS Code, you have the option to run in [Visual Studio Dev Containers][2].
+You can also clone the sample repo and when you open the project in VS Code, you can run in [Visual Studio Dev Containers][2].
 Dev Containers requires that [Docker Desktop][3] is install locally.
-If you don't have Docker installed, you can still use VS Code to run the project, but you'll be using GitHub Codespaces.
+If you don't have Docker installed, you can still use VS Code to run the project, but you're using GitHub Codespaces as the environment.

 If you use Codespaces in a browser or VS Code, keep in mind that you have a fixed number of core hours free per month.
 This tutorial requires less than one core hour to complete.
 For more information, see [About billing for GitHub Codespaces][7].